Toledo vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 - Toledo's games this year have gone over the total in one out of four opportunities (25%).

-- Toledo is 1-0 against the spread and 2-0 overall in games when it scores more than 33.6 points.
+- Toledo is 1-0 against the spread and 2-0 overall this season when the team scores more than 33.6 points.

-- Toledo is 2-0 against the spread and 3-0 overall when the team churns out over 419.2 yards.
+- Toledo is 2-0 against the spread and 3-0 overall when the team piles up over 419.2 yards.

-- This year, the Rockets have two turnovers, three fewer than the Huskies have takeaways (5).
+- The Rockets have two giveaways this season, while the Huskies have five takeaways .

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.